TL;DR

 - For Instagram, you must have an Instagram business account linked up.
 Remember, your business account should own that Instagram business account.

-Note: If you’ve decided to sell only on Instagram, you don’t need a Facebook business page for this setup.
+Note: If you’ve decided to sell only on Instagram, you don’t need a Facebook Business Page for this setup.

 Setting up your shop: